Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Firth had cuffed him upside the back of the head.

 Martina barely noticed.
-"Okay!" she said, then feeling that this wasn’t quite enough, she added "Uh… Good, uh, good for him!"
+"Okay!" she said, then feeling that this wasn’t quite enough, she added "Uh...
+Good, uh, good for him!"

 Firth pushed Blaczynski toward the door and waited for him to stumble out of the room. "...Sorry about him," he said.
 "But yeah, we were out drinkin’ last night and I guess ‘Horse finally caved and went home with some chick."
 He inclined his head and stooped slightly to examine Martina more on her level, which considering he was a foot and a half taller was a losing battle. "...That bother you?"

-"No…" Martina told him.
+"No..."
+Martina told him.
 "No, it’s okay.
 I’m not upset, just... surprised."

 "Really?
-Thought you and ‘Horse had something going on…?"
+Thought you and ‘Horse had something going on...?"

 That was the thing about Firth.
 He was a mountain of iron-caged violent impulses with the biggest squishy center the human race had ever produced.

 He was also remarkably easy to open up to, once you got past his sheer size and other-side-of-ugly looks, and Martina had always wanted a big brother.
 They didn’t come much bigger than Christian Firth.
 "Sort of," she agreed.
-"I was gonna hook up with him a few weeks back, but we ran into his ex, and…"
+"I was gonna hook up with him a few weeks back, but we ran into his ex, and..."

 "Ah."